4.6 Access to quality services

 In 2016, the Culture Bonus was introduced.
 The Bonus consists of an electronic card worth 500 euros awarded to all young people residing in Italy or holding a residence permit at the age of 18.
 The Culture Bonus can be used to buy books, visit exhibitions and museums, attend concerts, theatre and film performances and other cultural events.

 Quality assessment systems differ for each of these specific services because institutional bodies, local actors and social private entities involved in their provision are different.
-However, the Ministry of Health and the Ministry of Labour and Social Policy are the main players in the field.
+However, the Ministry of Health and the Ministry of Labour and Social Policies are the main players in the field.

 At the Ministry of Health, the Higher Health Council was set up, a technical-scientific advisory body that expresses its opinion on the adoption of regulatory or administrative measures at the request of the Ministry or the relevant legal authorities.
 In addition, an independent performance assessment body (OIV) was established at the Ministry of Health in 2018 to monitor the overall operation of the system.